-Shown int Table 4 are the result of testing $H_3$ and $H_6$ , using Hayes (2017) bootstrapping procedures.
+Shown int Table 4 are the result of testing H3 and H6, using Hayes (2017) bootstrapping procedures.
 The total effect of perceived behavioral control on purchasing organic food was found to be statistically significant as well as its effect on trust.
 Further, as trust influenced the intention to purchase organic food, B = .48, (SE = .12), t(158) = 4.08, p < .001.
 The direct effect of perceive behavioral control on intention to purchase organic food, after controlling for the mediating influence of trust, was found to be not significant, B = .14, (SE = .12), t(158) = 1.09, p > .005 and the indirect effect (the mediated effect) of subjective norm on intention to purchase organic food via trust was .302 at 95% confidence interval.
-Moreover, both partially and completely standardized indirect effects of perceived behavioral control on intention to purchase organic foods were supported (partial indirect effect .37, SE = .10, with 95% confident interval CI = .177, .575, and complete indirect effect .22, SE = .063, with 95% confidence interval CI = .10, .347).
-Thus, trust is mediating in the relationship between a.
-Significant using normal distribution.
+Moreover, both partially and completely standardized indirect effect .37, SE = .10, with 95% confident interval CI = .177, .575, and complete indirect effect .22, SE = .063, with 95% confidence interval CI = .10, .347).
+Thus, trust is mediating in the relationship between perceived behavioral control and intention to purchase and perceived behavioral control also has a positive effect on intention to purchase organic foods, thereby, accepting the hypotheses.